Last Updated: March 26, 2026

 Lyretail anthias are largely carnivores.
 This means that they need a good assortment of meaty foods to meet their dietary demands.
 This should include a selection of live, frozen, and freeze-dried options, like brine shrimp, mysis shrimp, and black worms.

-If you’re struggling with getting your fish to eat larger foods, then you may want to try feeding copepods or a specialized food, like Reef Frenzy by Larry’s Reef Services (LRS).
+If you’re struggling with getting your fish to eat larger foods, then you should try feeding copepods or a specialized food, like Reef Frenzy by Larry’s Reef Services (LRS).

 Not all lyretails will readily accept flake or pellet food at first, and might not ever accept anything other than their preferred foods.
-However, if you’re lucky enough that your lyretail anthias do accept other foods, then high-quality flake foods can be the staple of the diet.
+However, if you’re lucky enough that your lyretail anthias do accept other foods, then high-quality flake foods is the staple of the diet.

 To ensure that your fish are always happy and healthy, it’s recommended to provide feedings 2-3 times a day.
 They are known for eating throughout the day.
 They will do better in a reef aquarium with lots of fauna in the tank such as copepods and zooplankton.
 You can supplement plankton with foods like Benereef.
 This food contains planktivore content that are loved by Lyretail Anthias.